-• State Explosion Problem: to get an idea of the size of the necessary state space, we have dumped the main loop invariant (a textual file over 4.5 Mb).
+To get an idea of the size of the necessary state space, we have dumped the main loop invariant (a textual file over 4.5 Mb).

-The main loop invariant includes 7,000 boolean interval assertions $(x \in [0, 1])$, 10,500 constant interval assertions $(x \in [a, a])$, 1,900 interval assertions $(x \in [a, b])$, 22,600 clock assertions (see Sect.
-7.2.1), 5,000 constant octagonal assertions (x = a), 19,100 additive octagonal assertions $(a \le x + y \le b)$, 19,200 subtractive octagonal assertions $(a \le x - y \le b)$, see Sect.
-7.2.2), 100 boolean relations (see Sect.
-7.2.4) and 50 ellipsoidal assertions (see Sect.
-7.2.3)5, all these involving, e.g., over 16,000 floating point constants at most 550 of them appearing in the program text.
+The main loop invariant includes 6,900 boolean interval assertions $(x \in [0, 1])$, 9,600 interval assertions $(x \in [a, b])$, 25,400 clock assertions (Sect.
+6.2.1), 19,100 additive octagonal assertions $(a \le x + y \le b)$, 19,200 subtractive octagonal assertions $(a \le x - y \le b)$, see Sect.
+6.2.2), 100 decision trees (Sect.
+6.2.4) and 1,900 ellipsoidal assertions (Sect.
+6.2.3)7.

-Obviously some of these atomic predicates might be superfluous but on one hand it it is hard to say which ones and on the other hand this does not count all other predicates that may be indispensable at some program point to be locally precise.
-In order to allow for the reuse of boolean model-checkers, the conjunction of true atomic predicates is usually encoded as a boolean vector over boolean variables associated to each predicate [14] (the disjunctive completion of this abstract domain can also be used to get more precision [1], but this would introduce an extra exponential factor).
-Model-checking state graphs corresponding to several tenths of thousands of boolean variables (not counting hundreds of thousands of program points) is presently inappropriate.
+In order to allow for the reuse of boolean model checkers, the conjunction of true atomic predicates is usually encoded as a boolean vector over boolean variables associated to each predicate [19] (the disjunctive completion [9] of this abstract domain can also be used to get more precision [2, 21], but this would introduce an extra exponential factor).
+Model checking state graphs corresponding to several tenths of thousands of boolean variables (not counting hundreds of thousands of program points) is still a real challenge.
+Moreover very simple static program analyzes, such as Kildall's constant propagation [24], involve an infinite abstract domain which cannot be encoded using finite boolean vectors thus requiring the user to provide beforehand all predicates that will be indispensable to the static analysis (for example the above mentioned loop invariant involves, e.g., over 16,000 floating point constants at most 550 of them appearing in the program text).

-$^{{}^{4}}$ For example ESC is simply unsound with respect to modular arithmetics [12].

-5Figures are rounded to the closest hundred.
-We get more assertions than variables because in the 10,000 global variables arrays are counted once whereas the element-wise abstraction yields assertions on each array element.
-Boolean assertions are needed since booleans are integers in C.
+Obviously some of the atomic predicates automatically generated by our analysis might be superfluous.
+On one hand it is hard to say which ones and on the other hand this does not count all other predicates that may be indispensable at some program point to be locally precise.
+Another approach would consist in trying to verify each potential faulty operation separately (e.g., focus on one instruction that may overflow at a time) and generate the abstractions lazily [21].
+Even though repeating this analysis over 100,000 times might be tractable, the real difficulty is to automatically refine the abstract predicates (e.g. to discover that considered in Prop.
+1).

+9.4.2 Predicate Refinement:

-• Refinement Problem: predicate abstraction per se uses a finite domain and is therefore provably less powerful than our use of infinite abstract domains (see [9], the intuition is that all inductive assertions have to be provided manually).
-Therefore predicate abstraction is often accompanied by a refinement process to cope with false alarms [1].
-Under specific conditions, this refinement can be proved equivalent to the use of an infinite abstract domain with widening [2].
-These specific conditions (essentially that the widening is by constraint elimination) are not satisfied by the widening with thresholds of Sect.
-8.1.2 and so all possible intervals for all possible stages and all program variables would have to be manually provided in the list of atomic predicates, and similarly for octagons, which introduces prohibitive human and computational costs for end-users.
-Formally this refinement is a fixpoint computation [5, 13] at the concrete semantics level, whence introduces new elements in the abstract domain state by state whereas, e.g., when introducing clocks from intervals or ellipsoids from octagons we exactly look for an opposite more synthetic point of view.
-Therefore the present state of the art on counterexample-based refinement does not cope with the design of adequate abstract domains.
+Predicate abstraction per se uses a finite domain and is therefore provably less powerful than our use of infinite abstract domains (see [12], the intuition is that all inductive assertions have to be provided manually).
+Therefore predicate abstraction is often accompanied by a refinement process to cope with false alarms [2, 21].

+Under specific conditions, this refinement can be proved equivalent to the use of an infinite abstract domain with widening [3].

+Formally this refinement is a fixpoint computation [7, 18] at the concrete semantics level, whence introduces new elements in the abstract domain state by state without termination guarantee whereas, e.g., when introducing clocks from intervals or ellipsoids from octagons we exactly look for an opposite more synthetic point of view.
+Therefore the main difficulty of counterexample-based refinement is still to automate the presently purely intellectual process of designing precise and efficient abstract domains.

-11. CONCLUSION
+10. CONCLUSION